SR 167 Puyallup River Bridge Replacement

 Roadways & Bridges

-Atkinson is leading the design-build effort to replace the existing 1925 Warren Truss bridge with a new, wider bridge that meets today's design and construction standards.
+Atkinson led the design-build effort to replace the existing 1925 Warren Truss bridge with a new, wider bridge that meets today's design and construction standards.
 Atkinson's proposed design differed from WSDOT's concept to construct a four-span concrete bridge to the west of the existing southbound bridge.
 Instead, Atkinson proposed constructing a three-span, 557-foot-long steel girder bridge within the existing northbound Warren Truss bridge footprint.

 The site's soil conditions consist of loose fill soils underlain by an artesian aquifer and a very thick alluvial deposit that is subject to liquefaction, lateral spreading, and settlement during an earthquake.
 Atkinson's large diameter drilled shafts are designed to withstand the soil and artesian water conditions and our abutment design improves global stability.
 By utilizing rotator-oscillator drilling methods, the project team limits the risk of vibration-induced settlement on existing structures and utilities.
 In addition, a web-based vibration and settlement monitoring system will immediately notify us if detrimental effects are detected.

 The wider shoulder, lanes, and an eight-foot sidewalk will enhance bicycle and pedestrian safety.